 Purpose?
 [Why are we closing the Conococheague Aqueduct and towpath?]

-The project will restore the aqueduct piers, “trunk,” and towpath to protect this historic resource.
+The project restores the aqueduct piers, “trunk,” and towpath to protect this historic resource.
 The project will also re-water the canal through the aqueduct, providing a unique visitor experience.

 Length?
 [When are we closing, and how long?]

-The project will begin in early summer 2017 and is expected to require 18 months to complete.
-The aqueduct and towpath will close once the contractor begins on-site work.
+The project began August of 2017 and is expected to last 18 months to complete.
+The aqueduct and towpath are closed (starting Aug 8) until the project is finished.

 Alternate Activities?
 [What can I do instead?]

 All activities continue to be available in the Williamsport area during the project.
 Visitors can bike, walk, run, and fish along the towpath from the aqueduct downstream (east).

 Observe the aqueduct restoration from the Cushwa Basin area and continue to use the towpath and canal resources downstream (east) of the work site.

 The Cushwa Basin Visitor Center and seasonal interpretive programs will remain available.